PHSC138/writeups/nuidt quals/kebabSTO/WRITEUP.md

 kdsqfkpdsdf: Zip archive data, at least v2.0 to extract
 ```

-When we unzip it, it's another tcp stream
+When we unzip it, it's another capture file

 ```
 file lkdjflknezcz